PhMajerus/FIGfonts/README.md

 **Modern additions**
 - More Latin letters (Full Latin-1 Supplement, Latin Extended-A, Latin Extended-B, IPA Extensions, Phonetic Extensions, Latin Extended Additional, and Latin Extended-C blocks)
-- Additional symbols and pictographs (Full Control Pictures, Enclosed Alphanumerics, Miscellaneous Symbols, Dingbats, Enclosed Alphanumeric Supplement)
+- Additional symbols and pictographs (Control Pictures, Enclosed Alphanumerics, Miscellaneous Symbols, Dingbats, Enclosed Alphanumeric Supplement, Supplemental Arrows-A/B/C)
 - Braille, block mosaic patterns, large type pieces, sextants, octants, block diagonals, …
-- 1504 Emojis (All Unicode 17.0 Emojis AFAIK)
+- Emojis (1504 emojis, all Unicode 17.0 Emojis AFAIK)

-With 14232 characters, phm‑shinonome is probably the largest FIGlet font ever created, unifying Japanese, Western, and semigraphic bitmap lineages into a single Unicode‑coherent design.
+With 14265 characters, phm‑shinonome is probably the largest FIGlet font ever created, unifying Japanese, Western, and semigraphic bitmap lineages into a single Unicode‑coherent design.

 It does not require an ANSI/VT terminal (does not use escape sequences) and works fine with FIGlet, but the terminal must support the octant characters.